 For 245 years, black families were enslaved, experiencing horrific atrocities at the hands of American presidents, religious institutions, major industries, and countless other collaborators.
 13 generations of Black Americans were stripped of their language, culture, families, freedom, and humanity.
 This country, as we know it, very well may not even exist long enough for Black people to experience freedom in longer than they have been enslaved in it.
 As descendants of genocide, Black Americans who are often told to go back to Africa if they do not like the way things are in America, do not even know where in Africa their home would be.

 The free labor these slaves provided amounts to nearly $300 billion dollars.
 When historians ponder just how the United States, such a young country, managed to accelerate as a premier world power and leading economy so quickly, the conclusion always leads them back to that invaluable contribution.
 The slaves were an unrivaled economic engine, and despite the efforts of abolitionists and an insincere President Lincoln, that value was never passed on to freed slaves.
 In 1865 Black Americans were given the insult of trading in their literal chains for metaphorical ones.
 After 245 years of slavery, Black Americans were forced into the Jim Crow era of mandated segregation and inequality.
 Black children were denied quality education and black parents were denied decent paying jobs.
-Many law enforcement departments were central command hubs for intimidators and murderers, including the Ku Klux Klan.
+Many law enforcement departments were central command hubs for hostile intimidators, including the Ku Klux Klan.
 Jim Crow laws lasted into the 1950s when the Brown v.
 Board of Education ruling finally required the racial integration of public schools; however, lynching’s of black Americans continued into the 1980s.
 Martin Luther King Jr, Malcolm X, and many other spokesmen for black liberation were conspired against and threatened by their own government.
-Some were killed by their government.
+Some were killed.